DarkGhostHunter/OpenWRT-NSS-Full/README.md

 ### Caveats

-* **No remote packages:** You cannot download packages.
-It's disabled.
-Compile them yourself and install manually.
+* **No remote packages:** Do not try to install packages from the Internet.
+You will need to compile them yourself and install manually, or you will have _a terrible time_.
 * **No attended sysupgrade:** You cannot "upgrade" to newer _generic_ builds.
 It's disabled.
-Compile them yourself.
+Compile the firmware yourself.

 ---